Handloading Black Powder Cartridges

 You will have to apply a fair bit of force to get a good crimp, particularly on new cases.
 Make sure that your cases are crimped to the proper length, for old English shotguns, this is generally around 2 ½’’, though always check the markings on your gun to determine chamber length, and never use longer cartridges than the gun can take.
 That’s pretty much it.
 Using this method, you’ll get consistent, high quality black powder shotgun cartridges every time.
 You'll get about 5 or 6 uses out of each cartridge before the paper crimp has become too frayed to use effectively, you might only get 2 or 3 uses out of plastic cases.
 If they're looking a bit worse for wear, just throw them out and buy some others.

 There’s no reason to store shotgun cartridges any differently to any others, and they should last indefinitely providing they aren’t stored in high humidity environments.
 If using lubricated cushion wads rather than fibre wads, some recommend storing them in the fridge to harden the lubricant, but I wouldn’t do this, shotgun cartridges still must be stored securely, and next to the milk isn’t an appropriate place.

 How to buy

-Everything in this article can be purchased online, see the links above which will take you direct to the product on our website and can be sent direct to your door.
-Delivery on all inert items is £4, or £20 delivery including primed cases or shotgun primers.
-Please call 0113 2569163/0113 2565167 or email firstname.lastname@example.org to discuss powder delivery.
+Everything in this article can be purchased online, see the links above which will take you direct to the product on our website.
+All items can be sent direct to your door.
+Please call 0113 256 9163 or email [email protected] to discuss powder delivery.